Superconformal algebras and holomorphic field theories: Deformations of theories

 The idea of localization is very similar to our analysis of the deformed symmetry factorization algebras in~\S\ref{sec: defsym}.
 We will show that in the presence of the deformation $I_S$, the factorization algebra of observables becomes equivalent to a stratified factorization algebra which is trivial away from the plane $\CC_{z_1}$.
 Along the plane $\CC_{z_1}$, in the next section we will characterize the complex one-dimensional factorization algebra in terms of a vertex algebra.

 Our main tool will be a spectral sequence converging to the cohomology of $\Obs(\fg, V)$, similar to the one considered in~\cite{BPS-SS}.
+This filtration also appears in~\cite{EGW} where it is used in the context of 4d $\cN=4$ supersymmetric Yang--Mills theory.
 The key property of this spectral sequence is that the first page computes the cohomology of the observables where we turn {\em off} the interactions which are of cubic order and higher.
 That is, it is simply the cohomology of the free theory in the presence of the deformation.
 We will find that the cohomology of the free theory localizes to the $\CC_{z_1}$ plane; see Lemma~\ref{lem: bflocal}.
 Upstairs, on $\CC^2$ the spectral sequence converges to the cohomology of the interacting quantum field theory.
 By the fact the the theory localizes at the $E_1$-page, we conclude that the final page of the spectral sequence also localizes to an interacting theory on $\CC_{z_1}$.
 Schematically, the picture is the following:

 Now, we get into the proofs of the above assertions.
-As a graded factorization algebra, the $\Obs(\fg,V)$ is given by $\clie^\bu(\sL(\fg,V))[[\hbar]]$, where we recognize $\clie^\bu(\sL(\fg,V))$ is the factorization algebra of classical observables $\Obs(\fg, V)/ \hbar$.
-The underlying graded factorization algebra of $\clie^\bu(\sL(\fg, V))$ is of the form
+As a graded factorization algebra, the $\Obs(\fg,V)$ is given by $\clie^\bu(\cL(\fg,V))[[\hbar]]$, where we recognize $\clie^\bu(\cL(\fg,V))$ is the factorization algebra of classical observables $\Obs(\fg, V)/ \hbar$.
+The underlying graded factorization algebra of $\clie^\bu(\cL(\fg, V))$ is of the form

 where $(-)^\vee$ denotes the continuous linear dual.
 Define the following filtration on $\Obs(\fg, V)$ by